AV8-hub/Advanced-ML-Project/README.md

 ### Training your model

 In order to train a model, you can use the train.py file.
 This file will first put our data in a good format, in particular by constructing the mask, and then train a model on it.
 You should write the exact model you want to train by giving the name of the class after --model.
-You should also specify the number of epochs, whether to add the augmentation strategy or not and on which objet to train the model.
+You should also specify the number of epochs, whether to add the augmentation strategy or not and on which object to train the model.
 The default values are specified here:
 ```bash
 python train.py --model CustomUnet --n-epochs 15 --augment False --object "train"
 ```